brendanmcc02/masters-thesis/literature-review/literature-review.md

 * Didn't read, saving for later

 # Course/Career Papers

+## My Initial Thoughts

+*Some of these thoughts are not backed by data - just a blend of my intuition and experience.*

 * What people **want** out of a course is often not the same as what is **best** for them.
     * In this context, a good RS should recommend courses that are the intersection of **wants** and **aptitudes**
     * I would also argue that the RS should rec courses that they haven't said they wanted for **serendipity & novelty**